In this article, we’ll take a closer look at the different goals that drive success for your business.

 OKRs are mostly used to help the organization advance towards its Mission & Vision.
 However, an OKR can also be used to improve a KPI.
 The best way to illustrate how this works is through an example.

-What differentiates activity driven from results driven organizations is that the latter treats activities (Processes and Initiatives) as a means to an end.
-To them, activities are output-goals that will help them achieve certain desired outcomes.
-Results driven organizations work with an extra layer of outcome-goals, KPIs and OKRs, to define what these desired outcomes are, and to monitor whether these desired outcomes are actually being achieved.
+What differentiates activity-driven from results-driven organizations is that the latter treats activities (Processes and Initiatives) as a means to an end.
+To them, activities are output goals that will help them achieve certain desired outcomes.
+Results-driven organizations also have these output goals, but they work with an extra layer of outcome goals — KPIs and OKRs — to define what these desired outcomes are, and to monitor whether these desired outcomes are actually being achieved.